stone-payments/stoneco-guidelines/backend/python/README.md

 ```
 #### 7.2 Docstring for public APIs

-When we are working on public APIs we must be more accurete with our methods documentation, specilly in python because we don't define types the methods definition.
-With this idea in mind we must describe not only the funcion but also the input parameters and the output:
+When we are working on public APIs we must be more accurate with our methods documentation, specially in python because we don't define types the methods definition.
+With this idea in mind we must describe not only the function but also the input parameters and the output:

 ```python
 def complex(real=0.0, imag=0.0):